Thekla Knös

 Poet, writer.

-It chirps so funny in the pine.
+it chirps so merrily in the furrow.

 Here I lie lazy, like a spoiled son

-In the lap of my mother nature.
+in the lap of my mother nature.

 It sings and smells and shines and smiles

-If happy days, which are approaching,
+about happy days, which are striped,

-I wanted everything in the heaven and the Earth
+I wanted everything in heaven and earth

 Burial site: 0157-0504